cyber-meow/internship_2017/report/notes.md

 ## Figure captions

 The CNN architecture used for FingerSpelling dataset.
-Its input is a one-channel image of sized $83 \times 83$.
+Its input is a one-channel image of size $83 \times 83$.
 The network contains ten hidden layers.
 S stands for 'SAME' padding and V stands for 'VALID' padding (see text).

 The convolutional auto-encoder architecture with three convolutional layers and three tranposed convolutional layer.
-Activation values of the middle layen are taken as high-level features of the input image.
+Activation values of the middle layer are taken as high-level features of the input image.
 Inputs of the network can be of different sizes.
 We only use valid paddings here.